apache/geode-examples/replicated/README.md

 # Geode replicated region example

-This is one of the most basic examples.
-Two servers host a replicated region.
-The producer puts 50 entries into the replicated region.
-The consumer prints the number of entries in the region.
+This is a simple example that demonstrates putting values into a replicated region, checking the size, and retrieving the values.

+This example assumes you have installed Java and Geode.

 ## Steps
-1. From the ```geode-examples/replicated``` directory, start the locator and two servers:
+1. From the ```geode-examples/replicated``` directory, start the locator and two servers

-        $ scripts/startAll.sh
+        $ gfsh run --file=scripts/start.gfsh

-2. Run the producer:
+2. Run the example to create entries in the region

-        $ ../gradlew run -Pmain=Producer
-        ...
-        ...
-        INFO: Done.
-Inserted 50 entries.

-3. Run the consumer:

-        $ ../gradlew run -Pmain=Consumer
+        $ ./gradlew run
-        ...
-        ...
-        INFO: Done.
-50 entries available on the server(s).

-4. Kill one of the servers:
+3. Kill one of the servers

-        $ $GEODE_HOME/bin/gfsh
-        ...
-        gfsh>connect
-        gfsh>stop server --name=server1
-        gfsh>quit
+        $ gfsh -e "connect --locator=127.0.0.1[10334]" -e "stop server --name=server1"

-5. Run the consumer a second time, and notice that all the entries are still available due to replication:
+4. Run the example a second time, and notice that all the entries are still available due to replication

-        $ ../gradlew run -Pmain=Consumer
+        $ ./gradlew run
-        ...
-        ...
-        INFO: Done.
-50 entries available on the server(s).

-6. Shut down the system:
+5. Shut down the system:

-        $ scripts/stopAll.sh
+        $ gfsh run --file=scripts/stop.gfsh

-This example is a simple demonstration of using gfsh and some basic Geode APIs, as well how to write tests using mocks for Geode applications.